 Staff continually monitors energy and water usage.
 Our approach is to maintain equipment regularly to keep highest efficiency; to advise and monitor staff on energy usage; and to make capital investments that lower usage on existing and new systems.
 Amazonia: Forest of Riches, which opened in 2008, has several features that conserve energy.
 The placement of the building into a south-facing hill allows the building to collect passive solar heat when needed.
 Return ducts placed high inside the building recirculate heated air.
 In the summer high vents exhaust heated air which reduces cooling needs.
-Careful located on supply ducts insures that the visitor and living collections are maintained within their comfort levels.
+Supply ducts are carefully located to ensure that staff, guests and our living collections are maintained within their comfort levels.
 A program to replace traditional lighting with energy efficient methods has been started.
-Several areas have been switch to compact fluorescents and LED lighting was used in the Nocturnal exhibit renovation in 2009.
+Several areas have been switched to compact fluorescents and LED lighting was used in the Nocturnal exhibit renovation in 2009.
 In 2011, an investment of over $22,000 was made to replace a small boiler to the Kley building heating system.
 This allows the large boiler to be shut down for 8-10 additional weeks a year.
 Cleanout ports and temperature regulators have been added to increase efficiency.

-MPZBG offers many opportunities for recycling consumer goods.
-Beverage container recycling is available to our visitors and staff.
-Office paper and cardboard are recycled.
+We offer many opportunities for recycling consumer goods.
+Beverage container recycling is available to our guests and staff.
+Office paper and cardboard, glass and plastic are recycled.

 MPZBG is situated on a beautiful hilly site with many bodies of water.
 The physical nature of the site couple with poor management practices in the past have led to degradation of soils, woodlands and water quality.
 Over the past decade best management practices for soil and water conservation have been implemented.
 Many of these have been made possible by cooperation with the Vanderburgh County Soil & Water Conservation District.
 Projects include: A demonstration rain garden by the entry complex, a low mow prairie grass demonstration garden, a native plant demonstration garden, the installation of a prairie grass filterstrip in our Asian Wild Horse exhibit, the creation of a small wetland to filter run-off from the Asian Plains area, over 650 linear feet of lakeshore erosion control plantings on Lake Victoria.
 In 2010, Mesker Park Zoo & Botanic Garden was awarded Conservation Educator Award by the Vanderburgh County Soil and Water District.
 Also in 2011, the Demonstration Rain Garden won the Leadership Evansville Environmental Project Award.